leopaul29/twitter-clone/README.md

 twitter is split in 3 main components (sidebar, feeds, widget)

-for the sidebar we need icons with materialui https://material-ui.com/
+for the sidebar we need icons with materialUI https://material-ui.com/

 install twitter features such as